Ketoconazole (Generic Name)

 - Skin problems.
 You may develop a rash, dry skin, or itching.
 The skin on your elbows, legs, underarms, and in other folds of your skin may feel sticky.

 - Changes in your nails.
 Your fingernails and toe nails may become dry or cracked.
-They may grow more slowly.
+They may grow slower than normal

 - High blood pressure